Fake Texas Car Tags Showing Up in Crime Scenes in Other States

 States as far away from Texas as New York are seeing the tags show up in crime scenes, according to NBC DFW.
 A recent FBI investigation has found more than 500,000 fake tags sold by three buyers across the U.S.

 The tags are meant to be used after a person buys a car before the permanent license plates are issued.
 Unfortunately, they’re being made and used fraudulently.
-Some people are creating fake temporary car tags.

 Texas and the fake tag problem